zuozhenggh/learning-library/data-management-library/database/graph/setup/setup_with_docker.md

 ### Create Property Graph

-The following DDL creates a property graph (= node table and edge table) from the table data.
+The following DDL creates a property graph (i.e. node and edge tables) from the relational table data.

 ![](./images/create_graph.jpg)